DocumentAtom/DocumentAtom/README.md

 ## RESTful API and Docker

 Run the `DocumentAtom.Server` project to start a RESTful server listening on `localhost:8000`.
 Modify the `documentatom.json` file to change the webserver, logging, or Tesseract settings.
 Alternatively, you can pull `jchristn/documentatom` from [Docker Hub](https://hub.docker.com/repository/docker/jchristn/documentatom/general).
+Refer to the `Docker` directory in the project for assets for running in Docker.

 Refer to the Postman collection for examples exercising the APIs.